Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: Discussion

 \section{Discussion}

-Utilizing a database of 2394 busty bulk flows detected by MMS and applying four different Tsyganenko models, we mapped the BBFs to the Earth's ionosphere.
-On average BBF footpoints are located in MLT coordinates around midnight, with a range of $\pm 3~\mathrm{hours}$, peaking in the pre-midnight sector (Figure \ref{fig_hist_foorprint}).
+Utilizing a database of 2394 busty bulk flows detected by MMS and applying six different Tsyganenko models, we mapped the BBFs to the Earth's ionosphere.
+On average, BBF footpoints are located in MLT coordinates around midnight, with a range of $\pm 3~\mathrm{hours}$, peaking in the pre-midnight sector (Figure \ref{fig_hist_foorprint}).
 This location aligns with regions of intense geomagnetic activity, likely associated with the substorm activity \cite{Weigel_2002}.

-The magnetic latitude of BBF footpoints are generally concentrated around $70^\circ \pm 4^\circ$ in both hemispheres.
-The Tsyganenko model T96 and T01, on average, returns a footpoint closer to the pole compared to T89.
-This difference could be attributed to a less stretched magnetotail in T01 and T96, as suggested by the traced field lines of the mapped BBFs (not shown).
-Similarly, \cite{Peredo_1993} reported that the T89 model is known for excessively stretching the magnetotail in the region $-10R_E<X_{GSM}<-22R_E$.
+The magnetic latitude of BBF footpoints are generally concentrated around $70^\circ \pm 5^\circ$ in both hemispheres.
+The Tsyganenko model 89, on average, returns a footpoint at lower latitudes compared with earlier models.
+This difference could be attributed to a more stretched magnetotail in the T89 model, as noted by \cite{Peredo_1993}, who reported that T89 is known to excessively stretch the magnetotail in the region $-10,R_E < X_{GSM} < -22,R_E$.

 The MLT position of the footpoints exhibits a linear relationship with the $Y_\mathrm{GSM}$ position of the BBF, intersection MLT=0 at $Y_\mathrm{GSM}=0$.
-This means that on average field lines represented by the Tsyganenko models do not cross the midnight meridian.
-Additionally, all Tsyganenko models that uses $B_y$ and $B_z$ as input parameters (T96, T01, and T04) show a correlation with the IMF clock angle.
-For instance, figure \ref{fig_mlt_ygsm} shows in the northern hemisphere that the linear regression shifts toward later MLT when $\theta_c\approx270^\circ$ and earlier for $\theta_c\approx90^\circ$.
-An opposite behavior is observed in the southern hemisphere.
+This means that on average the field lines represented by the Tsyganenko models do not cross the midnight meridian.
+Additionally, all Tsyganenko models that use $B_y$ and $B_z$ as input parameters (T96, T01, T04, T15b, and T15n) show a correlation with the IMF clock angle.
+For instance, Figure \ref{fig_mlt_ygsm} shows in the Northern Hemisphere that the linear regression shifts toward later MLT when $\theta_c\approx270^\circ$ and earlier for $\theta_c\approx90^\circ$.
+The opposite behavior is observed in the Southern Hemisphere.